Knox2026/Redford-Stack-Trainer/README.md

 1. Visit the [Live Link](https://knox2026.github.io/Redford-Stack-Trainer/) in Safari (iOS) or Chrome (Android).
 2. Tap the **Share** button (iOS) or **Menu** (Android).
 3. Select **"Add to Home Screen."**
-4. The app will now appear on your phone just like a native application!
+4. Then click install.
+The app will now appear on your phone just like a native application!

 ---